tylermarcus14/lukeify/README.md

 yarn run server:build
 ```

 Now ensure you have `./server/config.json` configured properly.
 Follow the exemplar configuration.
 Then, run `yarn run server:run:prod` using your favorite keep-alive tool, such as forever.js.
-To run the Twitter & Instagram updating functionality, schedule a cron to call `yarn run server:run:cron` at a frequency of your choosing.
+To run the Twitter & Instagram updating functionality, schedule a cron to call `yarn run server
+:run:cron` at a frequency of your choosing.

 ## Built With